aamotz001/School_District_Analysis/README.md

 **Figure 1: Original District Summary Data Frame**
 ![alt text](https://github.com/aamotz001/School_District_Analysis/blob/main/Images_for_Analysis/F1_Original%20Dist_Summary.png)

 Figure 1 above summarizes information for the district as a  whole.
-Important parameters include total spending, as well as **Figure 2: School Summary Data Frame**
+Important parameters include total spending, as well as the pass/fail percentage of students by subject and overall.

+**Figure 2: School Summary Data Frame**
 ![alt text](https://github.com/aamotz001/School_District_Analysis/blob/main/Images_for_Analysis/F2_Original%20School_Summary.png)

+Figure 2 above summerizes information per school in the district.
+The parameters include spending, pass/fail rate and average scores per school.

+The data above gives us a metric in which to assess the budjet and efficacy of schools within the district.

 ### Summary of District Parameters